blurbdust/writeups/BSidesIA19/README.md

     Find the flag in the pcap.
     https://drive.google.com/open?id=1VDkJjGTR13RVtiXXJ2NnN-hlGRoXKq82

-Back to the pcaps, we open this one up and do the same tcp strea, following.
+Back to the pcaps, we open this one up and do the same tcp stream, following.
 This leads to noticing there is SMB traffic and a reference to SMB carving in Wireshark.
 I Exported the Objects for SMB traffic and there was `flog.txt` and a zip file!
 This was encrypted so using `zip2john` gives the hash of
 ```
 tmp.zip:$zip2$*0*3*0*7bbdccf5cd8e8ec98f1d8a5cd24b1a53*33cf*13*d97d95396f8894aa92917a0bad8e67d76276f1*924f9d21299d000492fb*$/zip2$:::::tmp.zip-wavy/flag.txt
 ```